Something Like Human

-Something Like Human is the second album by the band Fuel, released in 2000 on Epic Records.
-Something Like Human reached number 17 on the U.S. Billboard 200, and featured their first U.S. top 40 hit with "Hemorrhage (In My Hands)" which reached number 30 on the Billboard Hot 100 charts.
-It remains one of their most popular songs to date.
+Something Like Human is the second album by American rock band Fuel, released on September 19, 2000, by Epic Records.
+Something Like Human peaked at number 17 on the Billboard 200, and was preceded by the single "Hemorrhage (In My Hands)", which peaked at number 30 on the Billboard Hot 100 and remains their highest-charting song.
+The album's title comes from the lyric heard on its sixth track, "Prove".